Cofactor (biochemistry): Evolution

 Organic cofactors, such as ATP and NADH, are present in all known forms of life and form a core part of metabolism.
 Such universal conservation indicates that these molecules evolved very early in the development of living things.
 At least some of the current set of cofactors may, therefore, have been present in the last universal ancestor, which lived about 4 billion years ago.

 Organic cofactors may have been present even earlier in the history of life on Earth.
-The nucleotide adenosine is present in cofactors that catalyse many basic metabolic reactions such as methyl, acyl, and phosphoryl group transfer, as well as redox reactions.
-This ubiquitous chemical scaffold has, therefore, been proposed to be a remnant of the RNA world, with early ribozymes evolving to bind a restricted set of nucleotides and related compounds.
-Adenosine-based cofactors are thought to have acted as interchangeable adaptors that allowed enzymes and ribozymes to bind new cofactors through small modifications in existing adenosine-binding domains, which had originally evolved to bind a different cofactor.
+The nucleotide adenosine is a cofactor for many basic metabolic enzymes such as transferases.
+It may be a remnant of the RNA world.
+Adenosine-based cofactors may have acted as adaptors that allowed enzymes and ribozymes to bind new cofactors through small modifications in existing adenosine-binding domains, which had originally evolved to bind a different cofactor.
 This process of adapting a pre-evolved structure for a novel use is known as exaptation.

+Prebiotic origin of coenzymes.
+Like amino acids and nucleotides, certain vitamins and thus coenzymes can be created under early earth conditions.
+For instance, vitamin B3 can be synthesized with electric discharges applied to ethylene and ammonia.
+Similarly, pantetheine (a vitamin B5 derivative), a precursor of coenzyme A and thioester-dependent synthesis, can be formed spontaneously under evaporative conditions.
+Other coenzymes may have existed early on Earth, such as pterins (a derivative of vitamin B9), flavins (FAD, flavin mononucleotide = FMN), and riboflavin (vitamin B2).

+Changes in coenzymes.
 A computational method, IPRO, recently predicted mutations that experimentally switched the cofactor specificity of Candida boidinii xylose reductase from NADPH to NADH.

+Evolution of enzymes without coenzymes.
+If enzymes require a co-enzyme, how does the coenzyme evolve?
+The most likely scenario is that enzymes can function initially without their coenzymes and later recruit the coenzyme, even if the catalyzed reaction may not be as efficient or as fast.
+Examples are Alcohol Dehydrogenase (coenzyme: NAD⁺), Lactate Dehydrogenase (NAD⁺), Glutathione Reductase (NADPH).